Rishabh9742/COSC4P02/README.md

 </ul>

 # Description
 This project is for the development of a virtual museum for the COSC 4P02 class at Brock University.
-The goal of the project is to create an interactive and educational experience for users to learn about various exhibits and artifacts.
-The museum will feature a variety of exhibits and interactive elements to engage visitors.
-The planned project will involve an interactive timeline for visitors to be able to have a more immersive experience.
+The goal of the project is to create an interactive, immersive and educational digital timeline for users to learn about various historical events.
+The museum will feature a variety of virtual exhibits and interactive elements to engage visitors.
+The planned project will involve a traversable interactive timeline for visitors to be able to have a more immersive experience.

 # Features
 <ul>
+  <li> Traversable interactive timeline of history shared in museum </li>
-  <li> Virtual tours of the museum's exhibits </li>
+  <li> Virtual tours of virtual exhibits </li>
-  <li> Detailed information about artifacts and exhibits </li>
+  <li> Detailed historical information events and historical figures </li>
   <li> Interactive elements such as quizzes and games </li>
-  <li> Search functionality to easily locate exhibits and artifacts </li>
+  <li> Search functionality to easily find information on events and artifacts </li>
 </ul>

 # Technologies Used